Dandragu99/tartas-frontend/README.md

-# 🎂 Frontend - Custom Cake E-commerce
+# 🎂 Tartas Frontend - Custom Cake E-commerce

-This project was generated with Angular CLI version 21 and is part of a full-stack application for designing personalized cakes.
+Frontend application developed with Angular as part of a full-stack e-commerce project for personalized cakes.

+This project was created as a personal/family-oriented application and was also used as my final project for DAM (Desarrollo de Aplicaciones Multiplataforma).
+The project was presented and approved with a final grade of 8.1.

 ---

 ## 🚀 Overview

-Frontend application where users can:
+Tartas Frontend is the client-side application of a custom cake e-commerce platform.
+The goal of the project is to provide users with an intuitive interface where they can explore products, customize cakes, manage their profile and follow the status of their orders.

+The application is connected to a Spring Boot REST API backend and includes different user roles, such as regular users and administrators.

+---

+## ✨ Main Features

+* Product catalogue visualization.
+* Custom cake configuration flow.
+* User registration and login.
+* User profile section.
+* Shopping and order flow.
+* Order status timeline for customers.
+* Administrator dashboard.
-* Select cake base, fillings, and extras
+* Product creation, editing and deletion.
+* Order management from the admin panel.
-* Visualize the product dynamically
+* AI chatbot integrated into the user interface.
-* Interact with a modern UI
+* Responsive and modern UI design.
-* Connect with a REST API backend
+* Connection with a Spring Boot REST API.

 ---